 I found dragon fruit marked way down at our local Oakmont Produce shop.
 It was on the verge of being overripe, and just begging to be put to good use.
 This is my first time with this fruit, and I found it to have a really mild flavor.

-This is one fruit I have yet to try.
+This is one fruit I have yet to try so when I saw it at the store, I had to buy it.
 It has a unique flavor and looks almost like dice when it is cut up for salsa.
 Talk about a fun looking appetizer!
 You can even make a cocktail like this Dragon Fruit Cocktail out of it.

 I kid you not, these are bringing back those memories of big fuzzy dice hanging from my rearview mirror when I was a teenager :-).